 When most folks begin to really apply themselves in the gym, they start to hear whispers about a mysterious compound called "creatine."

-Creatine, as it turns out, is a perfectly legal and safe nutritional supplement that will help you build stronger muscles.
+Creatine, as it turns out, is a legit and safe nutritional supplement that will help you build stronger muscles.

-Everything you need to know is laid out on this article.
+What you need to know about creatine is laid out on this article.
 Below are the five best vegan creatine supplements that you can buy on the market.

-This compound can be produced in the body, but its vegan counterpart is produced solely in the lab.
+Creatine is a compound that can be produced in the body, but its vegan counterpart is produced solely in the lab.
 The lab version is the preferred type for vegans since there are no animal products used in its synthesis.

 Below are the five best vegan creatine sources and supplements out there today.